CrisThatOneCris/dsc-phase-1-project-v2-4/README.md

 ![Popularity Score Based on Genre](images/image.png)

+Sales are important in movie production as this will determine the ROI.
+Considering a movies characteristics such as intended audience and its release date can impact its Box Office Sale.
+As we can see PG-13 movies and PG make the most Box Office Sales which can make the most ROI.
+Releasing a movie at a certain tim of the year can impact the Box Office Sales as we can see below.

 ![Sale Based on Approrate Movie Audience](images/image-1.png)

 ![Sale Basesd on Month](images/image-2.png)

 ## Conclusion
 ### Next Steps